Not Today, Satan: World of Wonder Board of Directors, 2030

 Camila Sanchez-Perez

-Camila Sanchez-Perez (she/her) is a second-year student hailing from unincorporated Miami-Dade County at the University of Miami.
+Camila Sanchez-Perez (she/her) is a fourth-year student hailing from unincorporated Miami-Dade County at the University of Miami.
 She is majoring in Global Health Studies and Sociology, with a minor in Geography.
 In terms of 305MUN, this year is not her first rodeo, since she served as the USG of Crisis & Specialized Committees for last year’s 305MUN II.
 Initially getting a taste for the world of MUN during her senior year of high school, she joined the UMiami team in Spring of her first year, since which she has had the pleasure of not only traveling and competing on the circuit, but also Directing the Succession Ad-Hoc Crisis at MICSUN XII.

 Outside of MUN, Camila is the Public Service Announcement Director for the University of Miami’s campus radio station, WVUM, as well as a research assistant in the School of Nursing and Health Studies at the Center for HIV And Research in Mental Health (CHARM).
 She loves to play Dance Dance Revolution, discover new music from all over the world, and save money with CVS coupons (not sponsored).
 Some of her favorite queens from RuPaul’s Drag Race are Bianca Del Rio, Crystal Methyd, and Nina Bonina Brown.